Are you familiar with retinal tears? These represent a serious problem that can eventually lead to vision loss if not addressed quickly.

 Laser Photocoagulation

 This is the most common treatment for retinal tears.
 The laser treatment involves the use of a laser to seal the tears through burns created by scar tissue.
+That is, the laser will create a scar around the retinal tear that ends up holding the edges of the tear together.

 After the procedure, you should be able to go about your daily routine after an hour of rest.
-Sometimes the doctor will provide you with some eyedrops and schedule a follow up appointment to check that the laser done was sufficient.
+Sometimes the doctor will provide you with some eyedrops and schedule a follow-up appointment to check that the laser done was sufficient.

 Cryotherapy